 3. Bring Back the One Man’s Dream Film and Don’t Close the Exhibit

 I love One Man’s Dream!
-The informative and well-designed presentation reminds us that Walt Disney was an actual person.
+The informative and well-designed presentation at the Studios reminds us that Walt Disney was an actual person.
 The audio clips from the man himself bring goose bumps to avid fans like me.
 There’s a reason that this exhibit has lasted for so long.
 I’m disappointed that Disney has used the theater to promote its latest films.
 The movie about Walt Disney did a nice job summarizing what we’d seen in the walking portion.
 It worked as a complete attraction that wasn’t just for obsessive fans.
 With that said, I’d accept losing the film to keep the rest of it.

 One Man’s Dream also offers a break from the Florida heat without the lines.
 Traffic moves smoothly through the space with few bottlenecks.
 It’s also cool to see updates from Disney, especially in the models near the end.
 My wish for this area is simple; I want it to survive for a long time.
 Having the film would be a bonus.
 Many younger Disney fans know little about the company’s history and Walt Disney.
 This space is crucial to maintaining Disney’s legacy and also is a fun place to visit.